PatheticScum/django-deployment-eng/README.md

 16) git add .

-By doing this, you add all files to the git that ypu create earlier.
+By doing this, you add all files to the git that you created earlier.

 17) git commit -m 'initial'